exploitspraise/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 12 for 10 newest files in current dir script 13 for uniq file script 14 for Displaying lines containing the pattern “root” from the file /etc/passwd
+script 12 for 10 newest files in current dir script 13 for uniq file script 14 for Displaying lines containing the pattern “root” from the file /etc/passwd script 15 to the number of lines that contain the pattern “bin” in the file /etc/passwd